-Capricornian Lieutenant Waltz has been assigned to a peace negotiation to resolve the conflict occurring on the Aquarian-Capricornian border regarding the Vitae Reservoir.
-He is to meet an Aquarian negotiator as well as Ophiuchian peacekeepers near the Capricornian village of Gradstall to represent Capricorn.
-He has chosen his Second Lieutenant Kraus, Projector Kleine, Transmutationist Brandt, Projector Stein, Projector Fischer, Projector Otto, and Elementalist Bergmann to accompany him.
-In a contradictory fashion, his major has ordered him to execute any and all Aquarian soldiers he finds along the way.
+Capricornian Lieutenant Waltz had been assigned to a peace negotiation to resolve the conflict occurring on the Aquarian-Capricornian border regarding the Vitae Reservoir.
+He was to meet an Aquarian negotiator as well as Ophiuchian peacekeepers near the Capricornian village of Gradstall to represent Capricorn.
+He has chosen his Second Lieutenant Wolff, Projector Kleine, Transmutationist Brandt, Projector Stein, Projector Fischer, Projector Otto, and Elementalist Bergmann to accompany him.
+In a contradictory fashion, his major had ordered him to execute any and all Aquarian soldiers he found along the way.

-Recently, there’s been a voice at the back of his head.
-He is uncertain of whether or not it is his own.
+Recently, there had been a voice at the back of his head.
+He was uncertain of whether or not it was his own.

 Wechseln Woods, Capricorn